fmichonneau/kitchen-log/content/post/2017-06-18-upside-down-peach-cake.md

 9. cool down for 5-10 min, remove ring from pan, put plate over cake, flip it

+Observations:

+- caramel could be cooked more
+- use more caramel and peaches
+- good texture for the cake, maybe add almond extract

 {{% img src="img/IMG_20170618_185937.jpg" w="600" h="400" %}}
 {{% img src="img/IMG_20170618_190133.jpg" w="600" h="400" %}}